chenggroup/chenggroup.github.io/_wiki/ssh_note.md

 ## Create key pair for your own use

+{% include alert.html type="warning" content="Obligatory for New Comer " %}

 `ssh` is the command used for connecting to remote computer safely.
 There exist two ways to login by `ssh`

 1. `use password`